 Enter the serial meter (node) address.
-The address range is dependent on the LYPE parameter.
-With a single unit, configured for RLC protocol (LYPE = rLL), an address is not needed and a value of zero can be used.
+With a single unit, an address is not needed and a value of zero can be used.
 With multiple units (RS485 applications), a unique 2 digit address number must be assigned to each meter.